 The Mentor Program matches HCM students with senior executives in the health care industry who have specifically agreed to meet with and advise students.
 Students are able to rely on their mentors for a wide range of needs including providing access to professional networks, advice on career paths and specific job offers, and substantive knowledge about the health care field.
 Mentors provide the HCM Program with biographical information and a summary of areas of expertise.
 HCM students then select a mentor who can best advise on areas of interest.

 Wharton Health Care Business Conference

 The Wharton Health Care Business Conference (WHCBC) was established by the students of the HCM Program in 1995.
 Entirely organized by students, the Conference takes place every year and has grown to become an important forum for the exchange of ideas between executives from all parts of the health care industry and academia.
 With more than 600 attendees, the Conference allows students from Wharton and other MBA programs to meet and network with health care leaders from throughout the US and beyond.
-The Conference has attracted generous sponsorship and an impressive Advisory Board.
+The Conference has attracted generous sponsorship.
 The majority of students in the Program are involved in its organization, chairing panels or raising funds or managing logistics.
 Of the many student-run conferences at Wharton, WHCBC is considered one of the most consistently successful.
 For information on conference speakers and registration, please visit http://www.whcbc.org

 Penn Biotech Group